-- Understand the importance of boundaries
+- Understand the importance of boundaries.

-- Concept of privacy & secrets
+- Concept of privacy & secrets.

-- Safe and unsafe contact
+- Safe and unsafe contact.

-- Report feelings of being unsafe, having the vocab and confidence
+- Report feelings of being unsafe, having the vocabulary and confidence.

-- Asking for help or advice for self and others
+- Asking for help or advice for self and others.

-Online behaviour, inc. pretending
+- Online behaviour, inc. pretending.

-Key principles on & offline for friendships & keeping safe
+- Key principles on & offline for friendships & keeping safe.

-How to judge friendships & information
+- How to judge friendships & information.

-How is information and data shared
+- How is information and data shared.

-How to report harmful content & contact
+- How to report harmful content

+& contact.

-Much of this Relationship and Health Curriculum will be taught through our PSHE resource called Jigsaw, we have access to lesson plans that will support the teaching of RSE.
+Much of this Relationship and Health Curriculum will be taught through our Computing Curriculum and through our PSHE Curriculum resource called Jigsaw.